apryakhin/legion.stanford.edu/profiling.md

 In this mode log files are parsed locally but the profiler generates an archive (a directory containing processed profile files).

-To view the tiles, upload them to a publicly-visible web server and open the URL:
+To view the archive, upload it to a publicly-visible web server and open the URL:
 `https://legion.stanford.edu/prof-viewer/?url=https://<URL>` where
 `<URL>` is the location the archive was uploaded to.
 Note that it is